rickymoorhouse/blog/content/blog/2012/2011-highlights.md

  - Holiday to Malta with Des where the girls swimming really took off greatly.
  - Our summer Hampshire pass, visiting some of the sites around - and especially our family trip to Basingstoke to visit Basing House and Milestones museum
  - Our lovely anniversary weekend in Torquay thanks to Anne and Des.
- - Abi starting school and her space party for her birthday
+ - Starting school and space birthday party
  - Visiting the Royal Landscape and meeting up with Linda and Dave on their way back to Canada